Alex Chola: Mufulira Blackpool

 In 1978, Blackpool made a strong start going unbeaten in the first 8 games of the season and topping the table.
 They were still leading with 4 games to go, however were pipped to the title by Wanderers, who finished on top by a single point, when Blackpool lost all three cases which were before the Football Association of Zambia (FAZ) disciplinary committee.
 In the first one, they lost points to Ndola United at Kamuchanga Stadium when a ball blew up and a replacement could not be found while a 2–2 draw with Red Arrows which was abandoned when Blackpool walked off the pitch after Arrows were awarded a dubious penalty had its result upheld.
 The third case involved a former Blackpool player who featured for Kabwe United while still on their books but the FAZ ruled against the Mufulira side.

-The second-place finish was still an achievement but it was evident Chola had been carrying the team for a long time and fans wondered how much longer he would stay at Kamuchanga Stadium.
+The second-place finish was still an achievement but it was evident Chola had been carrying the team for a long time and fans wondered how much longer he would stay at John Kachofa Stadium.
 Chola's amazing footwork, ball juggling skills and precise passes unsurprisingly led to the nicknames 'Computer' and 'Master Dribbler.'
 He inspired a young Kalusha Bwalya who later remarked that Chola "could do incredible things with the ball.
-It’s a pity there was no video at the time."
+It's a pity there was no video at the time."

 Following their second-place finish in 1978, Blackpool were expected to make the final step and capture their first ever league title, however, the team was caught in a relegation battle right from the start and finished second bottom, however was saved from relegation when the FAZ increased the number of teams from 16 to 18.